 Additionally, FRC is a party to more than 150 various pending litigation actions at various stages of litigation, and additional lawsuits continue to be filed and commenced against it.
 These lawsuits relate to FRC's lending operations and essentially involve title actions, foreclosure proceedings, or claims asserted by individual borrowers against FRC.
 The title actions are usually covered by applicable title insurance and defended by the insurer and the others are sometimes covered by insurance.
 Historically, FRC has been successful in resolving the matters not covered by insurance for small sums.

-New World has provided a notice to creditors and equityholdersequity holders that the Plan may affect their rights.
-A copy of this notice is attached hereto as Exhibit 3.
-2. Postconfirmation Business Operations of the Reorganized Debtor Although the immediate goal of the Plan is obviously to provide a source for full repayment of Claims against the Debtor after appropriate reserves for contingent and Post Effective Date Merger Claims of FGCC and FRC, the long-term strategy is to utilize the assets of the Reorganized Debtor invest in business opportunities.
-Under the business plan, the Reorganized Debtor, in addition to the existing business, will structure, originate and manage a diversified portfolio of commercial and residential mortgages, mortgage securities, corporate debt and asset-backed securities which may be sourced as new transactions or purchased in the secondary marketplace.
+New World has provided a notice to creditors of FRC that the Plan may affect their rights.
+A copy of this notice is attached hereto as Exhibit 3-2.

+2. Postconfirmation Business Operations of the Reorganized Debtor existing business, will structure, originate and manage a diversified portfolio of commercial and residential mortgages, mortgage securities, corporate debt and asset-backed securities which may be sourced as new transactions or purchased in the secondary marketplace.
 All such investments shall be made pursuant to the direction of the New Board and an Investment Management Committee appointed by the Board.